ivankocienski/algorithms/cpu.md

 ![Modern PC Architecture](/images/modern-pc-architecture.svg)

 Modern desktop PCs have an architecture that is less centralized.
 Using "intelligent" devices that are essentially problem-specific computers in their own right.
 Much of the "work" can be offloaded from the CPU.
+In the diagram above the greyed box represents the integrated CPU and controllers in one package.
+The thicker the lines between boxes the faster/shorter those data paths are.

 ### The CPU